Victorvikson1996/Advanced-Processor-Architecture-and-SoC-Design/readme.md

 2. **Summation of an Array (NEON vs C):** Compare the efficiency of summing large arrays using traditional C and NEON intrinsics.

 3. **Matrix Multiplication (NEON vs C):** Assess performance gains in matrix multiplication through NEON intrinsics.
+4. **Edge Detection (Sobel Operator):** Implement the Sobel operator for edge detection using NEON intrinsics.

 ## Directory Structure

 - `sum_c.c`: C implementation for array summation.
 - `neon.c`: NEON implementation for array summation.
-- `main.c`: Main program to execute and measure the performance of implemented algorithms.
+- `main.c`: Main program to execute and measure the
+- `edge_detection_neon.c`: NEON implementation for edge detection. performance of implemented algorithms.
 - `Makefile`: Makefile for building the project.
 - `include/`: Directory for header files.
 - `lib/`: Directory for libraries.